Characterization for Campanato norm via quasi-Banach function spaces not assuming the Fatou property: Introduction

 where ${\mathcal Q}({\mathbb R}^n)$ denotes the collection of all cubes in ${\mathbb R}^n$ whose sides are parallel to the coordinate axes, and $f_Q$ is the average of $f$ over $Q$.
 It is well known that for $1\le p<\infty$, the BMO norm can be characterized using $L^p$-averages.
 More precisely, there exists a constant $C\ge1$ such that for all $f\in L_{\rm loc}^1({\mathbb R}^n)$,

 where $\chi_Q$ is the characteristic function of $Q$.
-This characterization has been extended to other types of function spaces by many authors, including weighted Lebesgue spaces \cite{Ho11}, variable exponent Lebesgue spaces \cite{IzSa12,IST14}, and Morrey spaces \cite{Ho17,NaSa17}.
+This characterization has been extended to other types of function spaces by many authors, including weighted Lebesgue spaces \cite{Ho11}, variable exponent Lebesgue spaces \cite{Ho14,IzSa12,IST14}, and Morrey spaces \cite{Ho17,NaSa17}.
+Moreover, these results were extended to Banach function spaces in the works of Ho, Isuki, Noi and Sawano (see \cite{Ho12, Ho09, Ho16, Izuki15, INS19}).

 Meanwhile, a characterization of the Campanato norm via Lebesgue spaces was given by Nakai \cite{Nakai08}.
 The Campanato norm $\|\cdot\|_{{\mathcal L}_{p,\phi}}$ for $1\le p<\infty$ is defined by